Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 ...
 Later on Allah's Messenger once again went along with Ubai bin Ka`b to the date-palm trees (garden) where Ibn Saiyad was staying.
 The Prophet wanted to hear something from Ibn Saiyad before Ibn Saiyad could see him, and the Prophet saw him lying covered with a sheet and from where his murmurs were heard.
 Ibn Saiyad's mother saw Allah's Apostle while he was hiding himself behind the trunks of the date-palm trees.
 She addressed Ibn Saiyad, "O Saf ! (and this was the name of Ibn Saiyad) Here is Muhammad."
 And with that Ibn Saiyad got up.
 The Prophet said, "Had this woman left him (Had she not disturbed him), then Ibn Saiyad would have revealed the reality of his case.

-- If Muhammad really got a revelation from Allah, why was then it needed that Muhammad had to try to become a spy like 007, and to go near Ibn Sayyad secretly in order to hear what he was murmuring?
+• If Muhammad really got a revelation from Allah, why was then it needed that Muhammad had to try to become a spy like James Bond 007, and to go near Ibn Sayyad secretly in order to hear what he was murmuring?

-Therefore, it is strange that no direct revelation came if Ibn Sayyad was a Dajjal or not, but then a revelation came on the spot, which told Muhammad that Ibn Sayyad was disclosing his secret identity during that murmuring and that Muhammad should immediately turn himself into 007 and secretly hear what he was murmuring.
+Hence, it appears perplexing that no direct revelation was forthcoming to confirm whether Ibn Sayyad was indeed the Dajjal or not.
+However, a revelation seemingly arrived on the spot, informing Muhammad that Ibn Sayyad was about to disclose his secret identity during that murmuring and prompting Muhammad to become Bond 007, to clandestinely listen to his murmurs.

 2nd Tradition: